-Poland church asks court to verify if abuse victim is gay
+Polish church says it’s wrong to ask if abuse victim is gay

 “Previously, he expressed pain and regret and asked for forgiveness, and now he wants to prove … that I am a homosexual person, that pedophilia gave me pleasure, that everything that happened was voluntary, that I benefited from it,” Szymik said in an interview on the all-news station TVN24.

-Tomasz Terlikowski, a Catholic journalist, commented that the the curia’s letter to the court was “scandalous” and should be withdrawn, and that Bishop Pindel should apologize to Szymik.
+Tomasz Terlikowski, a Catholic journalist, commented that the the diocese’s letter to the court was “scandalous” and should be withdrawn, and that Bishop Pindel should apologize to Szymik.

-He said such statements are harmful to victims and are “sad proof that the bishop does not even know the teaching of the Church that he is to be a shepherd.”
+He said such statements are harmful to victims and are “sad proof” that the bishop does not even know the teaching of his own church.

-The latest development comes as Pope Francis has been trying to clean up a culture of abuse and cover-ups in the Polish church.
+The development comes as Pope Francis has been trying to clean up a culture of abuse and cover-ups in the Polish church.

 The Catholic Church was long the highest moral authority in Poland, having played an inspirational role during occupation and foreign rule and supporting the anti-communist Solidarity movement in the 1980s.